Steel industry on subsidy life-support as China economy slows

 China’s central and provincial governments have long fed its state-owned and private firms with a steady dose of subsidies to boost growth, support jobs and create national champions.

-Dependence on that support has risen sharply in the past six months as more industries, now struggling with overcapacity and anaemic growth, are beginning to buckle under heavy debts.
+Dependence on that support has risen sharply in the past six months as more industries, now struggling with overcapacity and anemic growth, are beginning to buckle under heavy debts.

 Even with the aid, the firm still reported a loss of 945 million yuan as demand waned and steel prices tumbled.

-Larger rival Valin Steel Co Ltd, which swung back into profit in the first half, received nearly 80 million yuan in subsidies - four times its earnings.
+Larger rival Valin Steel Co Ltd (000932.SZ), which swung back into profit in the first half, received nearly 80 million yuan in subsidies - four times its earnings.
 Without the grant, it would have a loss of 61 million yuan.

 Hefty government subsidies have helped companies such as Chongqing Iron and Steel, as well as Hunan Valin and others, post profits in previous years, without which they would have been delisted from the exchange.
 Chinese bourses delists companies after reporting three consecutive years of losses.

-For the aluminium sector, government total subsidies received by 21 listed firms in the first half were 561 million yuan, accounting for 45 percent of profits.
+For the aluminum sector, government total subsidies received by 21 listed firms in the first half were 561 million yuan, accounting for 45 percent of profits.

 Considered alongside reports this year of steel mills defaulting on bank loans, property developers going bust and coal miners mired in losses and owing wages, these numbers should serve as red flags to the potential fallout from China’s mounting debt problems should the economy slow further.